 Initial signs of the virus can include fever, reduced appetite, sore throat and lethargy.
 Within a day or two, painful sores develop in the mouth, and a skin rash featuring small red spots and blisters may appear on the palms of the hands and soles of the feet.
 These spots may also be seen on other areas of the body, such as knees, elbows, bottom and genitals.

-According to the National Institutes of Health, roughly 200,000 people are diagnosed with hand, foot and mouth disease each year.
-The illness is easily spread from person to person through coughing and sneezing or via contact with the fluid released by the blisters or bodily waste.
+Hand, foot and mouth disease is easily spread from person to person through coughing and sneezing or via contact with the fluid released by the blisters or bodily waste.

 Once a person has been exposed to the virus, it usually takes three to six days before symptoms appear and the illness can last up to 10 days.
 Older children and adults may show no signs of the virus, but can still be contagious during the incubation period.